grsw7790/GSweeneyFinal/codeDoc.md

 #define  HALF_HEIGHT              ((uint16_t)(LCD_PIXEL_HEIGHT / 2))
 #define  HALF_WIDTH               ((uint16_t)(LCD_PIXEL_WIDTH / 2))
 ```
-I think ZERO is pretty self explanetory so I left that out... <br>
+I think ZERO is pretty self explanatory so I left that out... <br>
 LCD_PIXEL_WIDTH and LCD_PIXEL_HEIGHT were both provided in the starter code and they are the width and height in pixels of the LCD respectively.
-HALF_HEIGHT and HALF_WIDTH are simple half both the pixel height and width of the LCD.
+HALF_HEIGHT and HALF_WIDTH are simply half both the pixel height and width of the LCD.
 In combination in the displayStart() function they create
 two distinct halves of the screen for the user to make a choice (one or two player mode).

 #### displayEnd()